This post was first written September 2014, critical updates made May 2020

-I was just talking to a client today on the first anniversary of his life insurance policy going in force through me.
-He came to me in the 4th year of prostate cancer watchful waiting, 57 years old at the time.
-He was something of a poster child for the idea of life insurance underwriting, watchful waiting, and approval being on the same poster.
+I wrote back then about a client who was something of a poster child for the idea of life insurance underwriting, watchful waiting, and approval all being on the same poster.
 He had been declined by several companies, but the picture and the trend seemed clear and smooth so we dug out all of his past reports and shopped it.
 Not unexpectedly we only got one offer, but it was a reasonable offer and with all of the records already in hand it sailed through underwriting to approval and in force.
+That was 2014 and a “poster child” only got one offer.

 In the case of the client above there were cancer cells in 30% of one of twelve biopsy cores. a relatively small finding leading to an assumption of early stage cancer.
 His PSA at the time of diagnosis was 6.0, the lab result that prompted the biopsy.
 Post biopsy it has been as high as 6.6 and as low as 3.5.
 There was no obvious abnormality of the prostate during the digital rectal exam.In the client’s quest to ensure watchful waiting was appropriate they also consider his free psa% which was 13% at the time of diagnosis, but over the 4 years had increased to 20%.
 He also did two PCA3 tests, both of which were less than 5.
 Over 30 is considered highly likely for prostate cancer and under 10 is considered unlikely.
 He also had two scans that didn’t show any definitive areas of cancer.
 To say the client looked at all of the evidence before making his decision to watch and wait is kind of an understatement, but what makes that decision so sensible is that he regularly has DRE’s and psa tests.
 He continues to get annual scans.
 If the situation in his prostate changes, he’s going to know it in plenty of time to take appropriate treatment action.